 If you or someone you know is in crisis or considering suicide, please contact the 988 Suicide & Crisis Lifeline.
 Call or text 9-8-8 or 1-800-273-TALK (8255), or use the Lifeline online chat.1

-Suicide is among the leading causes of deaths in the United States.
-For people in the U.S. aged 10 to 34, suicide is the second-most-common cause of death.2
+Suicide is among the leading causes of death in the United States.
+For people in the US ages 10 to 34, suicide is the second leading cause of death.2

 There are different terms used when talking about suicide:

 - Suicide is death caused by self injury with the intent to die as a result of the action.

 - A suicide attempt is also caused by self injury, but is not fatal.
 An attempt may or may not result in injury.

 - Suicidal ideation includes thoughts of suicide.

 A combination of factors may lead to someone considering suicide.
 Known risk factors for suicide may include:3

 - Previous suicide attempts